 Work experiences are those where you are being paid for your time and experience.
-Although most health profession programs will require or strongly recommend exposure to healthcare through indirect patient care (i.e. shadowing or clinical volunteering), work experience is generally not required for most health profession programs*.
+Although most health profession programs will require or strongly recommend exposure to healthcare through indirect patient care (i.e. shadowing or clinical volunteering), work experience is generally not required for most health profession programs, with the exception of Physician Assistant.
 However, there are substantial benefits to working healthcare:

 - if you are already working in healthcare, you may wish to continue to hone those skills